Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/edit/stroke_menu.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Stroke --> Clean Up --> Reproject Strokes`

-Sometimes you drew your strokes unintentionally in different locations in the 3D space but they look right from a certain plane or from the camera view.
+Sometimes you may have drawn strokes unintentionally in different locations in the 3D space but they look right from a certain plane or from the camera view.
 You can use Reproject Strokes to flatten all the selected strokes from a certain viewpoint.

 Front
-   Reproject selected strokes into the front plane (X-Z).
+   Reproject selected strokes into the front plane (XZ).
 Side
-   Reproject selected strokes into the side plane (Y-Z).
+   Reproject selected strokes into the side plane (YZ).
 Top
-   Reproject selected strokes into the top plane (X-Y).
+   Reproject selected strokes into the top plane (XY).
 View
    Reproject selected strokes into the current view.
 Surface